Ralph Griffin: Life

-Ralph Griffin was born on September 22, 1925 in Girard, Burke County, Georgia on a cotton farm.
+Ralph Griffin was born on September 22, 1925, in Girard, Burke County, Georgia on a cotton farm.
 He began school at Girard Elementary School.
-He attended school until the ninth grade, then began to work full-time on his family's cotton farm.
-At 22 years old, on January 13, 1947, he married Loretta Gordon and together they raised five daughters and one son.
-When he was thirty years old, "'the boll weevils did all of the work' on his family's farm" and Griffin went bankrupt.
-After he left the farm, he began to travel without destination around the southeast coast of Georgia.
-After 5–10 years of traveling and working odd construction jobs to support his children, Griffin resettled in Girard, GA and took a second-shift custodian position at Murray's Biscuit Company.
+He attended school until the ninth grade, then began working full-time on his family's cotton farm.
+At 22 years old, on January 13, 1947, he married Loretta Gordon, and together they raised five daughters and one son.
+When he was thirty years old, "'the boll weevils did all of the work' on his family's farm," and Griffin went bankrupt.
+After leaving the farm, he began to travel, without a specific destination, around the southeast coast of Georgia.
+After 5–10 years of traveling and working odd construction jobs to support his children, Griffin resettled in Girard, GA, and took a second-shift custodian position at Murray's Biscuit Company.
 He retained this job for twenty-three years, finally retiring in 1989 to pursue art full-time.

 Career

 Griffin began making sculptures in 1979 with a piece called Midnight.
-Midnight is the figure of an anteater, which some believe Griffin was inspired to make because ants were infesting his house and others believed it was an homage to his return at midnight from his shift at the biscuit factory.
-He was first recognized by an art collector and dealer that had seen his root sculptures displayed in the front yard of his home.
-His work grew in acclaim from then on and Griffin retired from his factory job in 1989 to focus on sculpting.
+Midnight is the figure of an anteater, which some believe Griffin was inspired to make because ants were infesting his house, while others believed it was an homage to his midnight return from his shift at the biscuit factory.
+He was first recognized by an art collector and dealer who had seen his root sculptures displayed in the front yard of his home.
+His work grew in acclaim from then on, and Griffin retired from his factory job in 1989 to focus on sculpting.